Ministries

 Senri, Towa, Satoki, Akari

-Seima and Naoka are involved in a church planting ministry in downtown Tokyo, Japan, that is affiliated with Mission to the World (MTW), Presbyterian Mission International (PMI), Acts 29, and City to City.
+Seima and Naoko are involved in a church-planting ministry in downtown Tokyo, Japan, that is affiliated with Mission to the World (MTW), Presbyterian Mission International (PMI), Acts 29, and City to City.
 This is not just a single church plant—their desire is to see a city-center church-planting movement take root throughout Tokyo.
-Through this they hope to see Tokyo, the biggest city and the most lost city in the world with only 0.23% of the population professing Christ, transformed by the gospel.
+Through this, they hope to see Tokyo, the biggest city and the most lost city in the world with only 0.23% of the population professing Christ, transformed by the gospel.
 Grace Harbor Church in Toyosu (a city-center area of Tokyo with 200,000 people without any church) was planted in 2015.
 They intentionally target non-Christians, building relationships and sharing the gospel with people who have never heard the gospel before.
 They have about eighty adults and thirty children gathering each Sunday.
+The church has elected two ruling elders from the congregation, and it has joined the Presbyterian Church in Japan as a particular church.
+Grace Harbor Church has also planted two daughter churches—Toyosu Community Church in 2017 and Odaiba/Ariake project in 2025.

 Stanford, California